crate/crate-python/README.rst

 |

-A Python database client library for CrateDB.
+A Python database client library for CrateDB_.

 This library:

 - Implements the Python `DB API 2.0`_ specification
 - Includes support for SQLAlchemy_ (>= 1.0.0)

 Prerequisites
 =============